YorkshireKev/YorkshireKev.github.io/content/post/2024-03-02-cli-labyrinth.md

 As you can see from the screenshot, the graphics could, at best, be describes as very basic.
 But as a learning project, I’m quite pleased with the result.

 If you're interested in playing the game then you can download pre-built versions for Linux and MacOS from [itch.io](https://yorkshirekev.itch.io/cli-labyrinth)

+Update 31/03/2024 - I've created a Web Assembly (wasm) build, so you can now [play CLI-Labyrinth directly in your web browser](https://www.kevssite.com/cli-labyrinth)

 The source code is available on my [GitHub](https://github.com/YorkshireKev/cli-labyrinth).
 Please keep in mind that this was a learning exercise, so don’t expect the code to meet professional standards ;-)